tabatkins/parse-css/README.md

 when the spec changes,
 to make the same change in the parser.

-However, it may still be useful to someone in production, as it is intended to fully and completely match browser behavior (at least, as much as the final spec does).
+It is intended to fully and completely match browser behavior (at least, as much as the final spec does).

 Using the Library
 -----------------

+Include both tokenizer.js and parser.js in your page;
-The functionality is spread across two files for organizational purposes.
+they're separated for organizational purposes.

-The tokenizer.js file comes first -
-call the tokenize() function with a string containing CSS, and it will return an array of CSS tokens. parser.js comes next - call parse() with an array of CSS tokens, and it will return a stylesheet object implementing a very simple tree of rules.
+Then just call the desired parsing function, named after the algorithms in the spec:
+`parseAStylesheet()`, etc.
+You can pass a string
+or a list of tokens
+(such as what's produced by the `tokenize()` function).
+It'll return an appropriate object, as specified by the parsing function.

+If you want to get access to the tokens directly, call `tokenize()` with a string;
+it'll return a list of tokens.

 Node Integration
 ----------------